mskelton/analyzer/README.md

 ## Development

-The app and CSS watcher can be started with a single command thanks to [concurrently](https://www.npmjs.com/package/concurrently).
+The Remix app and CSS watcher can be started with a single command thanks to [concurrently](https://www.npmjs.com/package/concurrently).

 ```sh